Access to Justice Campaign

 From the opening of its doors in 1967 to 2002, Charlotte Center for Legal Advocacy (formerly Legal Services of Southern Piedmont) and Legal Aid were one organization.
 In 1996, Congress imposed service restrictions on organizations that received federal legal services funds.
 Charlotte Center for Legal Advocacy had been receiving these funds since 1975, but the organization was concerned about how these new restrictions would impact ongoing services to clients.

 On July 1, 2002, Charlotte Center for Legal Advocacy reorganized into two agencies.
-One agency continued to work in the Charlotte area under the current name and chose to give up the federal funds after the transition, which allowed Charlotte Center for Legal Advocacy to continue providing services that the funding would have restricted to low-income people in Charlotte.
+One agency continued to work in the Charlotte area under the current name and chose to give up the federal funds after the transition, which allowed Charlotte Center for Legal Advocacy to continue providing services to low-income people and systemic advocacy work that the funding would have restricted.
 The other agency became the Charlotte office of a new statewide organization, Legal Aid of North Carolina.

 The reorganization enabled both agencies to serve more low-income people in a wider variety of cases than they otherwise would have been able to do, while coordinating services and resources to efficiently serve the Charlotte region.